Katakana カタカナ

 father

-Long Consonants with Small “tsu”
+Long Consonants w/ a Small “tsu”

 長子音を示す促音「ッ」